 8. OPTIONAL FIELD TRIP.
 Students will be given the opportunity to take a supervised, but optional field trip to Lafayette, LA during the semester.
-First-hand experience of the Southwest Louisiana Creole and Cajun cultures is a http://www.festivalsacadiens.com/music/
+First-hand experience of the Southwest Louisiana Creole and Cajun cultures is a highlight of this field trip.
+More detail will be given in class.
+For more information, see the festival website: http://festivalinternational.org/music/